Dogs a hazard for wintering deer

 Outdoorsguy

-6 thoughts on “Dogs a hazard for wintering deer”
+6 Replies to “Dogs a hazard for wintering deer”

 1. My Beagle stays house and kennel bound till well after the fawns are born now.
 This is a tough enough time for the deer, they don’t need any more stress